guidance-ai/jsonschemabench/maskbench/README.md

 ### Data Overview

 - **Data Folder (`data/`)**: Contains ~10k schemas, with 13k valid and 23k invalid instances (total: ~2M tokens).
 About 1.5k schemas lack tests.
 - **Schema Instances**: Each schema includes valid and invalid examples for benchmarking and correctness testing.
-See [Data Sources](#data-sources) for details on data generation.
+See [Testcases](#testcases) for details on data generation and stats on the testcases.

 ## Benchmark Results